rwmatt/rpi/pills/README.md

 A reminder to take your pills.

+There are two versions of the code:
-The code is a bit scrappy I'm afraid.
-I have been trying to get the watchdog sleep function to work, so far to no avail.
-The device currently uses about 2.4mA whilst idle, giving the battery life of 43 days, assuming the use of 2500mA rechargeable batteries.
-A properly-functioning watchdog should extend its expected life considerably.
+* pills-1 uses about 2.4mA whilsts idle, giving the battery life of 43 days, assuming the use of 2500mA rechargeable batteries.
+Reality seems to suggest that the battery life is far shorter
+* pills-2 uses about half the energy of pills-1.
+It requires the [narcoleptic](https://github.com/brabl2/narcoleptic) library.

 ## Components